davgothic/kapow-setup/README.md

 At [Make Do](http://www.makedo.net) (the brains behind Kapow!) we have a few extra WordPress and Front-end dependencies that are commonly used in the projects we work on.

-As we didn't want to make Kapow! any more opinionated than it already is out of the box, we needed to stash our alternative `composer` and `bower` manifests in a seperate repo that we've decided to call [Kapow!
-Extras](https://github.com/mkdo/kapow-extras) in keeping with the comic/superhero theme!
+As we didn't want to make Kapow! any more opinionated than it already is out of the box, we needed to stash our alternative `bower` manifests in a seperate repo that we've decided to call [Kapow!
+Extras](https://github.com/mkdo/kapow-extras).

 If you'd like to add *Extras* to your project, simply add the `-x` flag immediately after your invoke the `kapow.sh` script, but before you pass in any parameters.
 It should look like this: